MatTek Life Sciences is a biotech company focused on reliable in vitro human tissue model innovation, located in Ashland, Massachusetts.

 I kicked off the project by having our CEO and director of marketing answer some basic questions about MatTek and the direction they would like to see the company move forward in.
 It was an efficient way to help me get to know the brand and target audience.
 The answers serve as a creative brief that will dictate the direction on which I based my research and the style I will push the company.

-I quickly realized the company’s current placement needed a swift update to the direction they were striving to be competitive with.
-The director of marketing has also expressed in her response that Corporation was too broad and Life Sciences was the market they should be perceived as and we’re competitive with.
+From the brand sprint, I quickly realized the company’s current industry placement did not reflect the industry they were striving to be competitive with.
+The director of marketing had expressed in their brand sprint response that Corporation was too broad and Life Sciences was the market they should be perceived as and we’re already competing within.
 This singular response gave me the “ahh ha” moment.
 The moment when a designer can see the entire potential that a company can really thrive.
-This was the moment I could make their visions a reality all based on some simple responses to a company they think about every day.
+This was the moment I could make their visions a reality all based on some simple responses about the company they think about every day.

 I present MatTek Life Sciences!